Smoke Awareness in Nebraska

 People with congestive heart failure, angina, COPD, emphysema or asthma are at higher risk of having health problems.
-Older adults are more likely to be affected because of possible health issues as well as young children who may be more affected because their airways are still developing.
+Older adults may be more affected because of possible health issues, as are young children because their airways are still developing.

 Health officials recommend the following steps to protect your health on days when smoke is present:

 - Limit or avoid strenuous outdoor activity.

 - People with respiratory or heart-related illnesses should remain indoors.

 - Stay indoors if possible and keep windows and doors closed.
 Run an air conditioner if you have one, but keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.
 If you do not have an air conditioner and if it is too warm to stay inside with the windows closed, seek shelter elsewhere.